yildiztugba/HYKWebsite/planning/backlog.md

 ## Must-Haves

-- As a **user** I want to a logo so that I can identify the website easily.
+- As a **user** I want to see a logo so that I can identify the website easily.

   - Given the user wants to look for a logo, It should be put in left side of the footer.